imsaqib/BeWayre/README.md

 # BeWayre

-This is a simple Python app to predict the safest path between 2 points of __UK only__.
+This is a simple Flask app to predict the safest path between 2 points of __UK only__.

 In order to run this app: